Laos - All things about Laos Country

 Due to the shape of the country which stretches from China to Cambodia, the weather conditions vary from the North to the South.
 Due to higher elevation, the north of Laos is generally cooler and less humid than the South.

 Like most of Southeast Asia, Laos has a tropical climate with two distinct seasons: wet and dry.
 The rainy season runs roughly from May to September and the dry season from October to April.
-The coolest and driest months are from November to February when the temperature is under 30 degree Celcius.
+The coolest and driest months are from November to February when the temperature is under 30 degrees Celcius.
 This period is considered to be the best time to visit Laos.
 During this period, hotel price goes up and occupancy is always high.

 IV.
 Get in & Get out